DavidTaapy/David-Learns-Django/README.md

 Then, a super user was created using 'python manage.py createsuperuser'
 Then, 'python manage.py runserver' was used to start the development server
 Then, a templates folder was added to src after changing template directory in settings.py
-Then, we ended by adding the 'static' and 'media' directories are required
+Then, we ended by adding the 'static' and 'media' directories as required

 ### Applications